SteffenGue/open-crypto/README.md

 ## Examples
-By default, several example skripts are offered and can easily be executed:
+By default, several example scripts are offered and can easily be executed:
 - __exchange_listings()__  # plots the amount of listings on exchanges over time for the top 10 cryptos
 - __static()__             # histogram of currency-pairs over exchanges
 - __trades()__             # queries the most recent 1,000 transactions from Coinbase and plots them